Aztro-dev/UIL-Scraper/README.md

 # Credits

-This was originally inspired by a (significantly worse) Python script written by Warith that was eventually turned into a web design, which can be found [here](https://github.com/warithr621/uil-hub).
+This was originally inspired by a Python script written by Warith.
+While this Rust project builds off of the terminal-based UI concept, Warith's script was turned into a web design, which can be found [here](https://github.com/warithr621/uil-hub).

 # Pre-requisites